xcuadrado/api/api/easymarketing-api-en.md

 #### Optional Attributes

 * `adult` The adult status assigned to your product listings through the ‘adult’ attribute affects where product listings can show.
 For example, "adult" or "non-family safe" product listings aren't allowed to be shown in certain countries or to a certain audience.
-Type `boolean`
+Type `Boolean`

 ### API Endpoint for a single product.